About the course

 As well as enjoying careers in financial analysis, management, public administration and accountancy, many of our graduates are successful entrepreneurs.

-Throughout your course, we’ll help you find information about work experience, internships, placements, and voluntary opportunities, working with the University’s Employability and Careers Centre.
+Throughout your course, our dedicated employability team will help you find information about work experience, internships, placements, and voluntary opportunities.
+Advice and opportunities are also available from the University’s Employability and Careers Centre.

 Postgraduate study is the chance to take your education to the next level.
 The combination of compulsory and optional modules means our courses help you develop extensive knowledge in your chosen discipline, whilst providing plenty of freedom to pursue your own interests.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.